Cecil Pearce: International representative rowing

 Pearce's chief Australian and New South Wales rival early in his career was Herb Turner.
 Although Turner was the 1935 Australian single-sculls champion, Pearce beat him in selection trials for the 1936 Summer Olympics.
 Pearce was chosen as the single sculler and Turner was selected to row the double scull with Pearce.
 The rowing selectors also nominated Pearce and Turner in a double scull.
 However the AOF selection committee preferred to see Pearce focus on the single and Turner rowed the double with the Bill Dixon the reserve for the men's eight.
 In Berlin Pearce finished fourth in his heat, then second in the repechage and failed to reach the final.

 For the 1938 British Empire Games the selection intrigue was reversed.
 Pearce was the Australian national champion but Turner beat him in trials for the single sculls selection.
 Pearce rowed the double sculls event at the Empire Games in Sydney, with William Bradley and won a gold medal.

 War service

-In WWII Pearce served as a sergeant in the Royal Australian Air Force.
+In World War II Pearce served as a sergeant in the Royal Australian Air Force.
 He enlisted in 1943 just before his 30th birthday and was discharged at the war's end.